EmirhanDoke/InfinityProcess_Computer_Vision/README.md

 2. Extract the folder.
 3. Run InfinityProcess.exe to start using it immediately — no installation needed!

+---

+### ⚠️ About SmartScreen Warning

+This application is open source and distributed individually.
+Windows SmartScreen may show a warning because it does not automatically recognize unsigned new applications.

+**Solution:** If you see a warning when opening the app:
+1. Click on `More info` on the "Your PC is protected" screen.
+2. Then select `Run anyway`.

+This warning will temporarily appear until the application becomes recognized as trusted.

+---

 ## 📊 Usage

 - **Load Image**: Click the **Load Image** button to select an image.